RadinPirouz/devops-documents/Code-Management/Gitlab/Gitlab-Cache.md

 ## Conditional Cache Policy

-Update cache only on the default branch; otherwise, just pull:
+Update cache only on the default branch while other branches only fetch:

 ```yaml
 conditional-policy: